 1. Eat the rainbow

-Not only are colourful plates of food appealing, but they’re healthy too.
+Not only are colourful plates of food appealing, they’re healthy too.
 Particularly when it comes to fruit and vegetables, where colours vary a lot, eating the rainbow can be an effective way to make sure you’re getting a range of vitamins and minerals.

 Check out our guide below for some ideas…

-• Red – such as cherries, radishes, cranberries, red apples, red peppers, tomatoes, and watermelon.
+• Red – cherries, radishes, cranberries, red apples, red peppers, tomatoes, and watermelon.
 These contain antioxidants like lycopene, anthocyanins, and ellagic acid which, among other things, research suggests may lower cholesterol and blood pressure and protect against heart disease.

-• Yellow – such as lemons, peaches, swede, sweetcorn, butternut squash, and honeydew melon.
+• Yellow – lemons, peaches, swede, sweetcorn, butternut squash, and honeydew melon.
 These contain carotenoids (strong antioxidants), which have been linked to various health benefits, including a reduced risk of rheumatoid arthritis and certain cancers.

-• Green – such as apples, avocado, asparagus, celery, leeks, courgettes, kale, cabbage, and broccoli.
+• Green – apples, avocado, asparagus, celery, leeks, courgettes, kale, cabbage, and broccoli.
 These are rich in vitamins A, C, and folate, and may help to reduce the risk of obesity, heart disease, mental decline, and high blood pressure.

 For more tips, check out our article; 10 simple ways to add more fruit and vegetables to your diet.